 Mobility Skills

-Students learn skills to improve their mobility whether transfering from a wheelchair to walking without a device.
+Students learn skills to improve their mobility whether transferring from a wheelchair to walking without a device.
 We focus on maintaining and improving confidence and greater independence with mobility.
 Students are guided and encouraged in a group setting to improve strength, flexibility, coordination and endurance.
 Included in this course are supervised activities which improve balance, posture, and body awareness for all students.
 Students learn safe use of exercise equipment and can even practice safe transitions to/from different surfaces.
 All students will receive reinforcement of techniques or adaptations as they previously learned in their prior mobility instruction.

 Adaptive Activity and Exercise